Soliman162/Wheel_Chair/README.md

 # Project Description
 The WheelChair connected to 4 wheels every wheel conected to DC-Motor.

-Every 2 DC-Motors connected to L298 Module to provide the required Volt for every motor and to help the motor to rotate in 2 different ways (Clockwise/CounterClockwise).
+Every 2 DC-Motors connected to L298 Module to provide the required Voltage for every motor and to help the motor to rotate in 2 different ways (Clockwise/CounterClockwise).

 The MCU connected to HC-05(Bluetooth module) so it can receive the moving direction from a phone APP.